dcdpr/did-btcr2/mdbook/src/operations/update.md

 [BTCR2 Signed Updates][BTCR2 Signed Update] are announced to the Bitcoin blockchain depending on the [Beacon Type].

-### Announcing with a Singleton Beacon
+### Announcing to a Singleton Beacon

 A [BTCR2 Update Announcement] for a [Singleton Beacon] is the [BTCR2 Signed Update] hashed with the [JSON Document Hashing] algorithm.
 This 32-byte SHA256 hash is used as the [Signal Bytes] when constructing a [Beacon Signal] Bitcoin transaction.
 The [Beacon Signal] is signed by the private key that controls the [Beacon Address] and broadcast to the Bitcoin network.
 To broadcast signed Bitcoin transactions, see the {{#cite Bitcoin-Core}} source code.

-### Announcing with an Aggregate Beacon
+### Announcing to an Aggregate Beacon

 Aggregating and announcing updates for multiple **did:btcr2** identifiers is the responsibility of the [Beacon Aggregator Service].
-The main responsibilities include establishing a protocol for one or more rounds of secure group communications amongst [Beacon Participants][Beacon Participant], advertising available [Beacon Cohorts][Beacon Cohort] to [Beacon Participants][Beacon Participant] including the creation, management, timing and scheduling of those [Beacon Cohorts][Beacon Cohort], and broadcasting an Bitcoin transaction to the Bitcoin network that includes signatures from all [Beacon Participants][Beacon Participant] in a given [Beacon Cohorts][Beacon Cohort].
+The main responsibilities include establishing a protocol for one or more rounds of secure group communications amongst [Beacon Participants][Beacon Participant], advertising available [Beacon Cohorts][Beacon Cohort] to [Beacon Participants][Beacon Participant] including the creation, management, timing and scheduling of those [Beacon Cohorts][Beacon Cohort], and broadcasting a Bitcoin transaction to the Bitcoin network that includes signatures from all [Beacon Participants][Beacon Participant] in a given [Beacon Cohort].